Canon 10D vs Nikon D200

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the 10D and the D200 have been discontinued, but can regularly be found used on eBay.
 The 10D was replaced by the Canon 20D, while the D200 was followed by the Nikon D300.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 10D vs Nikon D200